Moving into your new home in Belgium? Get yourself connected with our guide to setting up TV, home phone, and internet in Belgium.

 Belgium has a widespread and accessible broadband network that ranks highly when compared to other European countries.
 The most common form of connection is cable, although an increasing number of users are opting for fiber-optic.
 However, not all areas can support a fiber-optic connection so check with your provider to explore your options.
 Most internet providers will perform this check for you.

 When it comes to choosing a provider, most offer a variety of packages.
 These are often priced according to download speed and other ‘extras’ such as extra TV channels and on-demand subscription services.
 It’s essential that you choose the right package for you.
 For example, if your kids spend a lot of time gaming, you’ll need a higher download speed.
-If your family enjoys subscription TV services like Disney+ or Netflix, you should be fine with a lower download speed.
+If your family enjoys subscription TV services like Netflix or hayu, you should be fine with a lower download speed.

 The biggest internet providers in Belgium include the following: